MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 Once the `imagePickerController` is initialized and configured, we present it.

-...

-The first step will be extending the `showPhotoSourceSelection()` method in `PhotoTakingHelper`.
-Currently we aren't performing any code when a user selects one of the two options in our popup.
+Now we need to call this method when a popup button is selected.
+Currently we aren't performing any code when a user selects one of the two options.

 <div id=action></div>
 Change the following section within `showPhotoSourceSeletion()` so that the `showImagePickerController` method is called: